 As with Part A, patients are responsible for 20% of charges after meeting the deductible, and there is no cap on out-of-pocket expenses.
 Dental, vision and hearing benefits are not available.
 Part B does not include prescription drug coverage; beneficiaries are required to enroll in a separate prescription drug plan (Part D) of their choice.
 Monthly premiums for those can range from $5-$100, depending on an individual’s routine prescription medications.

 That is the first option.
 Paying the monthly Part B premium (and the Part A premium, if required) and purchasing a Part D plan is all that is required to avoid penalties.
-The problem with that option is that there are no out-of-pocket maximums with original Medicare, which leaves seniors vulnerable to financial ruin should they incur catastrophically high medical bills.
+The problem with that option is that there are no out-of-pocket maximums with traditional Medicare, which leaves seniors vulnerable to financial ruin should they incur catastrophically high medical bills.

 The second, and arguably the best, option is to purchase a Medicare supplement policy, commonly known as “Medigap” plans.
 Monthly premiums start at $94 for females and $117 for males, but they are subject to rate annual increases.
 Beneficiaries are still required to pay the Part B premium, and most will have to pay the Part B deductible; but the supplement covers Part A deductibles and the patient’s portion of charges on services (20%).
 Medigap policies do not cover dental, vision or hearing services, and seniors must purchase an additional prescription drug policy to be compliant with Part D requirements.
-Because these policies supplement original Medicare benefits, beneficiaries can receive services anywhere Medicare is accepted.
+Because these policies supplement traditional Medicare benefits, beneficiaries can receive services anywhere Medicare is accepted.

 Beneficiaries are still responsible for paying the Part B premium in addition to any premium for the Medicare Advantage plan, but most plans boast low monthly premiums, ranging from $0-$30.
 The Kaiser Family Foundation found that, in 2023, 73% of those enrolled in Medicare Advantage plans with prescription drug coverage paid no other premiums outside of the Part B premium.

 Patients have copays on office visits and services, but most plans do not have deductibles.
 Often, prescription drug coverage (Part D) is packaged into Medicare Advantage plans, and often do not have deductibles on those either.
-Typically, plans include extra benefits not covered by original Medicare, such as dental, vision and hearing coverage.
+Typically, plans include extra benefits not covered by traditional Medicare, such as dental, vision and hearing coverage.

 A recent search on medicare.gov for Medicare Advantage plans with drug coverage included that are available to Calloway County residents in the 42071 zip code yielded 26 results.
 Out of those, there are 10 health maintenance organization (HMO) plans, which do not provide out-of-network coverage, and 16 preferred provider organization (PPO) plans, which allow out-of-network claims at higher costs to patients.